 Create a schedule for your teen to follow to help him get up, get ready and get to work on time.

 It’s also a good idea for him to build a complimentary schedule for his other activities around his work schedule.
 For example, if your teen is homeschooled, he may need to adjust his homeschool day around his work schedule.
-My son never turns down an opportunity to do work in our neighborhood, no matter the time of day.
+My son never turns down an opportunity to do work extra shifts, no matter the time of day.
 This may mean he needs to be flexible and do his school work in the evening or on a Saturday.

 Work on good communication skills.